porscheinformatik/pnet-data-api/pnet-data-api-java/README.md

 The Java client has been designed to **reduce its dependencies to a minimum**.
 All dependencies are "provided", which means, you have to define them on your own - within your project.
 Currently you have the following options:

--   **Just use the DTOs**: You don't need any dependencies for this.
+-   **[Just use the DTOs](#just-use-the-dtos)**: You don't need any dependencies for this.
 You don't need Spring for this.
--   **Java HTTP Client**: Use the Java HTTP Client introduced with Java 9 for the communication and Jackson for the JSON mapping and.
+-   **[Java HTTP Client](#java-http-client)**: Use the Java HTTP Client introduced with Java 9 for the communication and Jackson for the JSON mapping and.
 You don't need Spring for this.
--   **Apache HTTP Client**: Use the Apache HTTP Client for the communication and Jackson for the JSON mapping and.
+-   **[Apache HTTP Client](#apache-http-client)**: Use the Apache HTTP Client for the communication and Jackson for the JSON mapping and.
 You don't need Spring for this.
--   **Spring 6**: It uses Jackson for the JSON mapping and a Spring Web client (RestTemplate) for the communication.
+-   **[Spring](#spring)**: It uses Jackson for the JSON mapping and a Spring Web client (RestTemplate) for the communication.
 You need Spring 6 to be compatible.
--   **Spring 5**: It uses Jackson for the JSON mapping and a Spring Web client (RestTemplate) for the communication.
-The `master` is not compatible with Spring 5.
-Use the version the `java-11` branch.
--   **Spring 4**: It uses Jackson for the JSON mapping and a Spring Web client (RestTemplate) for the communication.
-It will be remove from the `master` branch, please use the version the `java-11` branch.
+For older Spring version, please use the version the `java-11` branch.

 ## Just use the DTOs